lmstudio-ai/lmstudio-python/src/lmstudio/_sdk_models/README.md

 change, updates should be made in lmstudio.js first, and then exported to the Python SDK via the automated code generation.

-See the `lmsjs-schema` exporter folder for additional details.
+See the `sdk-schema` exporter folder for additional details.